-Make a fancy dinner
+Make a Fancy Dinner

 You’ll be on your way to a Michelin star in no time.

-Do a drive-in movie
+Do a Drive-in Movie

 When we were kids, there was one drive-in movie theater a few towns away that my parents would take us to once in a blue moon.
 It was in the middle of a field and despite its rustic amenities, it was oddly no less expensive than the regular movie theater.
 But we loved going there.
 We’d throw open the rear door on my mom’s suburban and curl up with a giant blanket, bags of red vines, and boxes of Reese’s Pieces.
 The movie could have been absolute garbage and we wouldn’t have cared.
 We just loved the experience.

-Nowadays, it's a nostalgic experience you can easily replicate at home.
-There are several moderately priced "pocket" projectors on Amazon that you can get for less than $100.
-And let's be honest, it's not any more than a trip to the movie theater costs you for a family of 4.
-Hook the projector up to your phone, hang a white bed sheet on your garage door, get tons of snacks, rent the latest blockbuster or family friendly classic, and have a drive-in movie at home.
+Nowadays, it’s a nostalgic experience you can easily replicate at home.
+There are several moderately priced “pocket” projectors on Amazon that you can get for less than $100.
+And let’s be honest, it’s not any more than a trip to the movie theater costs you for a family of 4.
+Hook the projector up to your phone, hang a white bed sheet on your garage door, get tons of snacks, rent the latest blockbuster or family-friendly classic, and have a drive-in movie at home.

 Have your kids look at a map and pick a destination they want to “travel” to and then use Amazon and your imagination to bring the destination to you.

 Want to go to Hawaii?
-Buy some cheap grace skirts on Amazon or Etsy and YouTube how-to hula dance.
+Buy some cheap grass skirts on Amazon or Etsy and YouTube how-to hula dance.
 Bust out the blender and make virgin pina coladas with tiny beach umbrellas.
 Have a Hawaiian inspired menu with pineapple and ham pizzas and kid-friendly poke bowls.

 Encourage your kids to research the destination and think of creative ways to bring it home.
 It’ll give them something to actively do that has the added benefit of teaching them about another part of the world.

-Create a home spa
+Create a Home Spa

-While I've started to embrace my Castaway look, I'd be lying if I said I didn't miss the pampering and relaxation of a nice afternoon at the spa.
-There's not much I wouldn't do these days for a fresh manicure and face mask.
-But until we're able to go to the salon, have spa days at home.
 Buy some facial masks online or make your own from scratch.
 Turn on some soothing music and maybe an essential oil diffuser.
-If you're feeling really fancy, throw some cucumbers in your water.
+If you’re feeling really fancy, throw some cucumbers in your water.